-Marshawn Lynch tells ESPN his agent has been talking to Seahawks about returning in 2020
+Marshawn Lynch tells ESPN his agent ‘has been in talks’ with Seahawks about returning in 2020

 Penny suffered an ACL injury Dec.
 8 against the Rams and Schneider said “it’s going to be really hard for him” to be ready for the start of the season.

 Seattle has four other running backs on its roster — second-year player Travis Homer, DeeJay Dallas, a fourth-round pick in last month’s NFL draft, and undrafted rookie free agents Patrick Carr of Houston and Anthony Jones of Florida International.
+Carr and Jones were among 12 UDFAs the Seahawks announced Monday had officially signed.
+Seattle on Monday also waived Adam Choice, a running back who spent last year on injured reserve.
+Those moves put Seattle at the offseason roster maximum of 90, so any additions at this point will require a move to create a roster spot.

+Still, the uncertainty over Penny and that Seattle has only two running backs with NFL experience who would appear likely to be ready for the start of the season — Carson and Homer — has fed the idea the Seahawks could still be looking to add to the position.

 Lynch gained 34 yards on 12 carries — with 15 yards coming on one run — for an average of 2.8 per attempt in the one regular season game he played against the 49ers.